Development of a nanobody-based, slide-free approach for 3D-Histological analysis of the spatial tumor microenvironment using lightsheet imaging

 Introduction

-For histopathological analysis and subsequent diagnosis of diseased tissues, a rapid, accurate histopathological and genetic analysis of biopsied tissues is essential.
-However, traditional 2-dimensional slide-based histopathological analysis does not represent spatial tissue structures and molecular targets sufficiently.
-This limitation aggravates an accurate and spatial analysis of tissue, a detailed description of the tumor microenvironment, as well as patient stratification.
+For histopathological analysis and subsequent diagnosis of diseased tissues, a rapid and accurate histopathological and genetic analysis of biopsied tissues is essential.
+However, traditional 2-dimensional slide-based histopathological analysis does not represent spatial tissue structures and molecular targets sufficiently, which aggravates an accurate and spatial analysis of tissue, a detailed description of the tumor microenvironment, as well as patient stratification.

 Proposed Solution

 To overcome these limitations, I propose an innovative, nanobody-based 3D-histopathology approach using non-destructive volumetric lightsheet microscopy.
-This approach bears the potential to revolutionize the way pathological analysis of tumor samples is conducted.
+This approach bears the potential to revolutionize the way pathological analysis of tumor samples is done.

 Advantages of 3D-Histopathology